promptfoo/promptfoo/examples/rag-full/README.md

 There are 3 parts:

-1. `ingest.py`: Chunks and loads PDFs into a vector database.
+1. `ingest.py`: Chunks and loads PDFs into a vector database (PDFs are pulled from a public Google Cloud bucket)

 1. `retrieve.py`: Promptfoo-compatible provider that answers RAG questions using the database.

 1. `promptfooconfig.yaml`: Test inputs and requirements.

 To get started: